 Compensation Element Characteristics Objectives Base Salary Annual fixed cash compensation Provide a fixed level of cash compensation to attract, retain and reward talented and skilled executive talent that is competitive for executive talent specific to our industry.
-Annual Bonuses Annual variable, performance-based cash compensation determined by achievement of pre-established annual corporate goals and individual performance Motivate and reward the achievement of annual financial and other operating objectives and individual performance to drive stockholder value over time.
-Long-Term Incentive Compensation Variable equity compensation in the form of stock options and/or restricted stock units, which vest in annual installments over a period of years.
-Awards granted in 2018 vest over four years.
-Align an executive's interest with that of stockholders and motivate and reward profitable growth and increases in stock price over time.
+Annual Bonuses Motivate and reward the achievement of annual financial and other operating objectives and individual performance to drive stockholder value over time.
+Long-Term Incentive Compensation Variable equity compensation in three forms: (a) stock options, (b) restricted stock units, which vest in annual installments over a period of years (three years for awards granted in 2019); and/or (c) performance stock units, which vest based on achievement of company financial goals Align an executive's interest with that of stockholders and motivate and reward profitable growth and increases in stock price over time.
 Aid in attraction and retention of executive talent.
 Other Compensation Indirect compensation elements consisting of programs such as medical, dental and vision insurance, a 401(k) plan, life and disability insurance, flexible spending accounts and other plans and programs made available to eligible employees Provide benefits that promote employee health and welfare, wellness and retirement income and learning and development opportunities, which assists in attracting and retaining our executive officers.